nvembar/sam_api/sam/search.md

 <tr>
 <td><p>AbilityOne Certified</p></td>
-<td valign="top" ><p>The AbilityOne Program is the largest single provider of jobs for people who are blind or have other </p>

-<p>significant disabilities in the United States.
-The AbilityOne Program uses the purchasing power of the federal government to buy products and services from participating, community</p>

-<p>-based nonprofit agencies nationwide dedicated to training and employing individuals with disabilities.</p></td>
+<td valign="top" ><p>The AbilityOne Program is the largest single provider of jobs for people who are blind or have other significant disabilities in the United States.
+The AbilityOne Program uses the purchasing power of the federal government to buy products and services from participating, community-based nonprofit agencies nationwide dedicated to training and employing individuals with disabilities.
+</p></td>
 <td><p>ability1</p></td>
 <td><p>true or false</p></td>
 </tr>